TomographicImaging/CIL/docs/source/optimisation.rst

 PDHG step-size rules
 ~~~~~~~~~~~~~~~~~~~~~~
 For `cil.optimisation.algorithms.PDHG`, the rule's `get_initial_step_size` method sets the initial primal and dual step sizes during set-up, and `get_step_size` is called at the end of each iteration to output the primal and dual step sizes for the next iteration.
-The rules below span three strategies: a fixed step size (`PDHGConstantStepSize`); acceleration exploiting strong convexity (`PDHGStronglyConvexUpdate`); per-iteration backtracking with residual balancing (`PDHGAdaptiveStepSize2013`, `PDHGAdaptiveStepSize2015`); and a one-off Bayesian-optimisation search for the best step-size ratio (`PDHGBayesOptimisationStepSize`).
+The rules below span four strategies: a fixed step size (`PDHGConstantStepSize`); acceleration exploiting strong convexity (`PDHGStronglyConvexUpdate`); per-iteration backtracking with residual balancing (`PDHGAdaptiveStepSize2013`, `PDHGAdaptiveStepSize2015`); and a one-off Bayesian-optimisation search for the best step-size ratio (`PDHGBayesOptimisationStepSize`).
 The two adaptive rules are faster but memory-hungry, while the Bayesian-optimisation rule trades compute time for lower memory use.

 .. autoclass:: cil.optimisation.utilities.StepSizeMethods.PDHGConstantStepSize
    :members: